mui/material-ui/pages/api/root-ref.md

 ---
 filename: /packages/material-ui/src/RootRef/RootRef.js
+title: API of RootRef
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # RootRef

+<p class="description">The API documentation of the RootRef React component.</p>

 Helper component to allow attaching a ref to a wrapped element to access the underlying DOM element.